jamwaffles/jamwaffles.github.io/_posts/2020-01-27-writing-a-linuxcnc-driver.md

 Ok(())
 ```

-At this point in C comp land, you'd have to remember to call `hal_exit`.
+At this point in C, you'd have to remember to call `hal_exit`.
 Not too hard, but it's possible to forget.
 With `linuxcnc-hal` there's a custom `Drop` impl for `HalComponent`.
 It automatically calls `hal_exit` for you when it goes out of scope at the end of the program.
 Rust lets us be lazy _and_ safe.
 Noice.

-If the above is difficult to follow, here's the complete final `src/main.rs`:
+If the above is difficult to follow, here's the complete and final `src/main.rs`:

 ```rust
 use linuxcnc_hal::{hal_pin::HalPinF64, HalComponentBuilder};